3 Car Checks – Important

-There are 3 car checks that will save you thousands, by doing it yourself (diy) but literally only takes a few minutes.
+There are 3 car checks that can save you thousands, by doing it yourself (diy) but literally only takes a few minutes.

-How often do we spend money on our car repairs that we could have prevented?,
+How often do we spend money on our car repairs we could have prevented?

 HINDSIGHT IS A BITC…..!!!

-3 Simple Checks I regard as Important in the Owning and Maintenance of our Automobiles – which you can do yourself regularly.
+3 Simple Checks I regard important in maintaining your car – you can do yourself regularly.